chirudera/cloud-automation-toolkit/README.md

 # cloud-automation-toolkit
 Cloud Automation Scripts

-Note: The use of these scripts is unsupported and that if support is required, please contact Cloudera.
+Note: The use of these scripts is unsupported and if support is required, please contact Cloudera.

 Cloud Automation Toolkit has scripts for Auto Scaling and On-Demand Scaling of Cloudera clusters on Cloud.
 The progress can be tracked on the Cloudera Director UI.